BlueJeans: Video conferencing

-BlueJeans provides a proprietary cloud-based video meetings service, interoperable with software development kit etc., that connects users across different devices, platforms and conference programs.
+BlueJeans by Verizon provides a proprietary cloud-based video meetings service, interoperable with software development kit, etc., that connects users across different devices, platforms, and conference programs.
 Every BlueJeans member has a private “meeting room” in the BlueJeans cloud to schedule and host conference meetings.
 It operates with business conferencing solutions such as Cisco, Microsoft Lync, StarLeaf, Lifesize, and Polycom as well as consumer services like Google.
-InformationWeek has written that, "BlueJeans is best known for bridging room-based videoconference services with consumer options like Google Talk, and doing it on an impromptu basis".
 This service can be used directly through BlueJeans Network or through its partner companies.
 For example, in 2012 BlueJeans Network began powering the videoconferencing services of InterCall.

 CRN described BlueJeans services as "endpoint agnostic", meaning it does not discriminate and can work with any video call software or technology, including smartphones.
 This allows it to bridge between non-room-based videoconference services as well, regardless of the device or service used.
-In 2012 Telecompaper wrote that the "Interoperable video conferencing services specialist BlueJeans Network has rolled out a multipoint control unit (MCU) that gives customers the opportunity to experience multi-way videoconferencing in the cloud.
-This offering allows customers to license a variable number of concurrent connections (known as 'virtual ports') from BlueJeans".

 Michal Lev-Ram of Fortune wrote that, "the company is mostly an enhancement—not a threat—to existing videoconference equipment makers.
 And whichever company ends up leading the charge, there's no question that interoperability is an inevitable must in videoconferencing, just like it was in text messaging on mobile phones.
 The more use corporate customers can get out of their videoconferencing systems, the more they'll invest in buying them."
 In contrast to this, Ari Levy reported in 2013 that BlueJeans Network and similar services had begun to cut into the revenues of larger, room-based hardware system developers, due to their greater flexibility and accessing the market of smaller businesses.
 That year BlueJeans Network also partnered with Salesforce.com, providing BlueJeans run video conferencing to all Salesforce clients through its "Chatter" tool.
 Forbes also wrote that BlueJeans "will also enable the sharing of presentations, documents, and video clips in real-time" for Salesforce customers.
 Other customers for BlueJeans Network include Facebook, Foursquare, and MIT.